-Outline of the Japanese beverages marketThe Japanese beverage industry can be broken into two distinct categories; alcoholic and non-alcoholic beverages.
-Alcoholic beverages typically include beer, wine or spirits, such as whiskey, sake or shochu.
-The non-alcoholic beverages industry shows a wider variety, encompassing liquid refreshment beverages (LRB) such as bottled water, carbonated soft drinks, energy drinks, fruit beverages, ready-to-drink coffee and tea, sports beverages and value-added water.
+Outline of the Japanese beverages marketThe Japanese beverage industry can be broken into two distinct categories: alcoholic and non-alcoholic beverages.
+Alcoholic beverages typically include beer, wine, or spirits, such as whiskey, sake, or shochu.
+The non-alcoholic beverages industry shows a wider variety, encompassing liquid refreshment beverages (LRB) such as bottled water, carbonated soft drinks, energy drinks, fruit beverages, ready-to-drink coffee and tea, sports beverages, and value-added water.

 Large beverage manufacturers such as Suntory Holdings Limited, Asahi Group Holdings, Kirin Holdings Company, and Sapporo Holdings Limited dominate the domestic beverage market.
 Those companies provide the country with a variety of soft drinks as well as high-alcohol and low-alcohol content specialties, such as beer and beer-like beverages, RTD mixed alcoholic drinks, wine, shochu, whisky, and other spirits.

 While the average Japanese consumer prefers beer, Japan is also well known for its production of high-quality sake, shochu, and whisky.
 The island nation ranks high among the leading Scotch Whisky exporters worldwide, contributing to Suntory's success.